Global search

 • Prepare account and tax information for beneficiaries after Letters of Administration is granted

-Probate is the legal approval that is granted to a Will Executor or Administrator, by the Supreme Court probate office.
-This legal document enables the Executor to access the deceased’s assets and gives them the legal right to deal, manage and distribute deceased estates as directed by the wishes outlined in the Will.
+Probate is the legal approval that is granted to a Will Executor by the Supreme Court probate office.
+This legal document enables the Executor to access the deceased’s assets and gives them the legal right to deal, manage and distribute the deceased estate as directed by the wishes outlined in the Will.

 In Australia, Probate is required when executors need to show evidence of their legal authority to deal with the deceased person's estate.
 A Grant of Probate provides this proof.
 Asset holders have clearly defined policies regarding when Probate is required.

-Safewill offers transparent, fixed fee pricing, supported by quality service.
+Safewill Legal is a specialist Probate law firm offering transparent, fixed fee pricing, supported by quality service.

 Applying for Probate is necessary, but the financial burden doesn’t have to be.